sig-gis/SEPAL-CEO/docs/module-1.rst

   c.
 The last two tabs are for **scene selection** and **composite,** which are more advanced filtering steps.
 We’ll cover those now.

 .. image:: images/mosaic_preview.JPG
-   :alt: A preview of your mosaic
+   :alt: A preview of your mosaic.
    :width: 350
    :align: center

+|

 9. We’re now going to go through the **scene selection process.** This allows you to change which specific images to include in your mosaic.